omni/tokenbridge/README.md

 `yarn install`

-Running linter for all projects:
+Running linter for all JS projects:

+`yarn lint`

+Running linter for all Ansible playbooks:

 - [ansible-lint](https://github.com/ansible/ansible-lint) is required

-`yarn lint`
+`yarn ansible-lint`

 Running run tests for all projects: